KostiantynLogunov/app2-Client-PWA/README.md

 # then if you have good .env with correct settings, create basic tables in you DataBase
     php artisan migrate

+# generate key for app
-#   php artisan key:generate
+    php artisan key:generate

 # For work of front app client and rest api i used JWT.
 Generate a new secret of jwt:
     php artisan jwt:secret

 # Clear cache
     php artisan config:clear
     php artisan cache:clear

+# If you don't have a workin domain for backend app you can launch backend app in such a way:
+    php artisan serve
+#        or
+    php artisan serve --port=9000
+#        --port=9000 - for set server port
+#   but then dont forget set correct domain in config.js of Frontend app !!!
 ```
-##System is ready to work !
+## System is ready to work !